 Where to sleep in Cagliari

 If you want to wake up with a sea view and at the same time chose a location near the city centre, you can choose one of the many quality accommodation options along Poetto beach – just cross the street to enjoy a swim.
-To experience to the full the city centre, a good idea is a hotel in central Via Roma or, for the more romantically inclined, an apartment in one of the city’s historic quarters.
+To experience to the full the city centre, a good idea is a hotel in central Via Roma or, for the more romantically inclined, a boutique hotel in one of the city’s historic quarters.